dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 Remember, our aim was to distribute a calculation across data centres, whilst preventing workers reading foreign bulk data.

-Here, we know that data is only being read by workers in the appropriate location, because neither data centre can read the other's data.
-Once data is in memory, Dask prefers to schedule tasks on the workers that have it, so that the local workers will tend to perform follow-on calcuations.
+Here we know that data is only being read by workers in the appropriate location, because neither data centre can read the other's data.
+Once data is in memory, Dask prefers to schedule tasks on the workers that have it, so that the local workers will tend to perform follow-on calcuations, and data chunks will tend to stay in the data centre that they were read from.

-Ordinarily though, Dask would use idle workers to perform calculations even if they don't have the data.
-If allowed, this work stealing would result in unreduced data being moved between data centres, a potentially expensive operation, so the `propagate_pools` context manager also prevents work-stealing between workers in different pools.
+Ordinarily though, if workers are idle, Dask would use them to perform calculations even if they don't have the data.
+If allowed, this work stealing would result in data being moved between data centres unnecessarly, a potentially expensive operation.
+To prevent this, the `propagate_pools` context manager installs a scheduler optimisation that disallows work-stealing between workers in different pools.

-Once data loaded in one pool needs to be combined with data from another (the substraction in `averaged_predictions.isel(height=10) - observations` above) this is no longer classified as work stealing, and Dask will move data between data centres as required.
+Once data loaded in one pool needs to be combined with data from another (the substraction in `averaged_predictions.isel(height=10) - observations` above), this is no longer classified as work stealing, and Dask will move data between data centres as required.

 That calculation in one go looks like this